amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```

-We are loading our `AppModule` into browser platform.
-Now, let's take a look at the `./app/index.ts` directory.
+We are loading our `AppModule` into the browser platform.
+Now, let's take a look at the `./app/app.module.ts` directory.

 ## App directory

-Every time we import from a directory (e.g. `./app/`).
-The `index` file will be loaded.
-In our case `./app/index.ts`.
-This file only loads up other modules from our app directory such as `app.component` and `app.module`.
-Let's go to each of them in turn.
+The app directory contains the components used to mount the rest of the application.
+In there the `<app-root>` that we so in the `index.html` is defined.
+Let's start with `app.module`

 ### app.module.ts